mightbeh/Laudea/README.md

 Run the setup.bat file to start installation of all packages and configure them.

-If some packages arnt installing, try installing the specific packages alone
+If some packages are'nt installing, try installing the specific packages alone

 pip install <package_name>